Erudika/para-cli/README.md

-	  setup                                  Initial setup, prompts you to enter your Para API keys and endpoint apps                                   Returns a list of all Para apps select <appid>                         Selects a Para app as a target for all subsequent read/write requests. create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
+	  setup                                  Initial setup, prompts you to enter your Para API keys and endpoint apps                                   Returns a list of all Para apps select <appid>                         Selects a Para app as a target for all subsequent read/write requests. endpoints [add|remove]                 List and select Para server endpoints, add new or remove an exiting one. create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
 Fetches objects with the given ids update <file.json|glob> ...
 Updates Para objects with the data from a JSON file (must contain id field)